 Parent companies are not, in general, liable for acts of subsidiaries because each company is a completely separate entity (unless, for example, a parent company guarantees a loan or the subsidiary has unlimited liability).

-Employment protection laws in Ireland apply to all employees working in Ireland, whether from Ireland, the EEA or elsewhere.
+Employment protection laws in Ireland apply to all employees working in Ireland, irrespective of the employee's nationality.
 Whether these laws apply to Irish employees working abroad depends on the:

 Nature of the employee’s posting abroad.